-Reader: That this com

-That this community will recognise the needs of those who are hungry, those who are thirsty

-and those who are sick.
+Reader: That this community will recognise the needs of those who are hungry, those who are thirsty and those who are sick.

-Reader: That those who have gone before us and all those whose anniversaries occur at this time, will be with Christ for eternity.
+Reader: That those who have gone before us and all those whose anniversaries occur at this time. will be with Christ for eternity.